All Episodes

 They are polling current economic policies as though they are Republican policies that are in force and being implemented.

-And Obama is getting the benefit of being seen is opposing them and trying to stop them.
+And Obama is getting the benefit of being seen as opposing them and trying to stop them when it is Obama who's president.

 Never seen this before.